-- 20. Network Rail has now clarified that it did not base its decision as to which crossings should be included in this Order on any assessment of the individual crossing's safety risk.
+- 19. It is clear that Network Rail did not base its decision as to which crossings should be included in this Order on any assessment of the individual crossing's safety risk.
 As a result, no balancing exercise weighing up the safety risks at each crossing, against the level of usage, or purpose of usage was undertaken.
 Nor was there any balancing exercise weighing up the safety risks at each crossing against the safety risks of the proposed alternative route.
-It appears that Network Rail simply picked the crossings either on grounds that they were (i) unused/little used or (ii) had a "nearby alternative route" to cross the railway.
+It appears that Network Rail simply picked the crossings either on grounds that they were (i) in Network Rail's view unused or little used or (ii) had a "nearby alternative route" to cross the railway.
 This initial "short-listing" decision was key.
 The consultation process that followed centred around the adequacy of the proposed alternative routes, with little scope for consultees to question the overarching decision to close a crossing.
-This is fatal where the initial decision as to which level crossings to close had not sufficiently considered other relevant interests. - 21.
+This is fatal where the initial decision as to which level crossings to close had not sufficiently considered other relevant interests. - 20.
 Network Rail rely, predominantly, on the generic safety risks associated with level crossings as justification for this Order.
-The Ramblers recognise Network Rail's desire to improve safety across its networks and do not dispute that Network Rail should do all that it reasonably and practicably can to improve safety at level crossings.
-But the overarching and generalised objective of reducing the safety risk at level crossings simply cannot be used as a justification for the closure of these crossings in this TWAO. - 22.
-The Ramblers recognise that Network Rail also argues that the Order is justified because it would allegedly result in significant cost savings and an enhanced potential to improve efficiency on its networks.
+Ramblers recognise Network Rail's desire to improve safety across its networks and does not dispute that Network Rail should do all that it reasonably and practicably can to improve safety at level crossings.
+But the overarching and generalised objective of reducing the safety risk at level crossings simply cannot be used as a justification for the closure of these crossings in this TWAO. - 21.
+Ramblers recognise that Network Rail also argues that the Order is justified because it would allegedly result in significant cost savings and an enhanced potential to improve efficiency on its networks.
 But, again, Network Rail has not provided any cost-benefit analysis for the closure of each individual crossing.
 What is more, Network Rail has not provided sufficient evidence to show how the closure of these crossings will enhance operational efficiency.
-These justifications are, similarly, far too generalised.
+These justifications are, similarly, far too generalised. - 22.
+Network Rail states that it has complied with the public sector equality duty; but provides no detailed evidence that would enable the Inspector to evaluate whether or not in making the Order applied for the Secretary of State can be satisfied that the public sector equality duty, which also applies to him, has been complied with.